 Housing Assignments

-Returning upperclass resident students already living in College housing who started at the College as First Year students are eligible to take part in the Room Selection process to select housing for the following academic year.
-Most students select through the Housing Lottery, but students may also apply for Pre-Lottery placements as a housing accommodation through the Center for Accessibility Resources & Disability Services (CARDS).
+Returning upperclass students already living in College housing who started at the College as First-Year students are eligible to take part in the Room Selection process, to secure housing for the following academic year.
+Most students select through the Housing Lottery, but students may also apply for Pre-Lottery placements as an accommodation through the Center for Accessibility Resources & Disability Services (CARDS).

-New First Year students are matched with roommates and assigned to rooms by the College based on the responses to their Housing Application.
-Transfers students and students returning from a leave of absence are assigned to housing on a space available basis.
+New First-Year students who apply for campus housing are matched with roommates and assigned to rooms by the College based on the responses to their Housing Application.

 Requirements

-The rules and regulations regarding payments and refunds, and the use and occupancy of rooms are in the Housing Contract, which students sign when they apply for College housing.
+The rules and regulations regarding payments, refunds, and the use and occupancy of rooms are in the Housing Contract, which students sign when they apply for College housing.
 The Housing Contract and the Residence Hall Handbook may both be reviewed online.

 Board

 All Barnard students are required to participate in a meal plan.
-All First Year students residing in Barnard housing are required to enroll in the Platinum Meal Plan.
+All first-year students residing in Barnard housing are required to enroll in the Platinum meal plan.
 Upperclass students who live on floors 2-8 of the Quad are required to enroll at minimum in the Flex 150 Meal Plan.
-All other students, including non-residential commuters, must enroll at minimum in the Convenience Meal Plan.
+All other students, including those living off-campus, are enrolled by default in the Flex 125 meal plan (but must be enrolled at minimum in the Convenience Points meal plan).

 Any meals remaining on any meal plan at the end of the fall semester are forfeited.
 Any meal plan points remaining at the end of the fall semester may be carried over to the spring semester providing that the student remains enrolled in a Barnard meal plan during the spring semester.
 Any meals or meal plan points remaining at the end of the spring semester are forfeited.